 - Open your php.ini file:

 - Example path: C:\xampp\php\php.ini.
-If you install XAMPP or WAMP in another drive in your computer then go to the same path inside this drive
+If you install XAMPP or WAMP in another drive on your computer, then go to the same path inside this drive

-- Another way to open php.ini from XAMPP control panel
+- Another way to open php.ini from the XAMPP control panel

 - Enable the extensions: